openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 **Landsat** scenes are distributed in two quality tiers:

 -   **Tier 1** holds the scenes with the highest data quality.
-They are processed to Level-1 Precision Terrain (L1TP), have well-characterized radiometry, are intercalibrated across the different Landsat sensors and are geo-registered within prescribed tolerances (≤ 12 m root mean square error [RMSE]).
+They are processed to Level-1 Precision Terrain (L1TP), have well-characterized radiometry, are intercalibrated across the different Landsat sensors and are geo-registered within prescribed tolerances (12 m root mean square error [RMSE] or less).
 Tier 1 scenes are consistent across the full collection and suitable for time-series analysis.
 -   **Tier 2** (marked :guilabel:`T2`) holds scenes that do not meet the Tier 1 criteria, for example because of significant cloud cover, insufficient ground control or systematic-only terrain correction (L1GT/L1GS).
 They can still be useful; analyze the RMSE and other properties to determine their suitability for your study.

 The following optical sources are available (select a link to open the corresponding Google Earth Engine dataset):